ThanhHaipear/ThanhHaipear/README.md

 # 👋 Hi, I'm [Thanh Hải](https://github.com/ThanhHaipear)

-🎓 Final-year Information Technology student at PTIT
+🎓 Final-year Information Technology student at PTIT.

 📈 Five years of experience learning about and participating in the Vietnamese stock market